peeky1811/peeky1811.github.io/README.md

-# peeky1811.github.io
+# ONLINE CALCULATOR
-This is a calculator website made using HTML, CSS and Javascript.
+This is a simple online calculator  made using HTML, CSS and Javascript.